 Lesley offers peer and online tutoring to students through the Center for Academic Achievement.
-We support all students enrolled in degree granting programs, including students with learning differences and students whose first language is other than English.
+We support all students enrolled in Lesley programs from undergraduate to doctoral, including students with learning differences and culturally and linguistically diverse students.

-Our on-site peer tutors can work with you one-on-one as we exchange ideas and feedback, explore your learning style, and help you develop new skills.
+Our peer tutors can work with you one-on-one as we exchange ideas and feedback, explore your learning style, and help you develop new skills.
 You can focus on course topics, long-term projects, writing, reading comprehension, research, brainstorming, or time management.
-Our Supplemental Instruction Leaders and group tutors engage in group sessions to support your engagement and class success.
-In group sessions we focus on difficult class topics, preparing for tests, long-term projects and peer engagement.
-Brainfuse online tutoring allows you to contact a content or writing tutor at any time.
+Our Supplemental Instruction Leaders and group tutors engage in group sessions to support your class success.
+In group sessions, we focus on difficult class topics, preparing for tests, long-term projects, and peer engagement.
+Brainfuse online tutoring allows you to contact a writing tutor at any time and also has many content tutors available.

 Central to our mission is the belief that students have diverse ways of learning related to their cognitive, experiential, and cultural differences.

 We provide support to students in their academic requirements and assist them in becoming more independent and successful learners, equipped with knowledge of their abilities so as to gain a deeper educational experience.

 Our peer tutoring is collaborative.
 Peer tutors will help you with brainstorming, exploring a topic, organizing papers or projects, strengthening your writing, research, test preparation, time management, and course content and concepts.
 They can also guide you as you edit your work.

 While nearly everyone can benefit from tutorials, you might be particularly interested if you:

 - Submit passing work, but are not meeting your full potential

 - Are high-achieving, but interested in personalized feedback

 - Take too much time to complete work

 - Are eager to improve your writing